 There is a scene where Robin watches Terry and Donna together and says:

 “I’d always wondered what Donna saw in such an ordinary man as Terry Long.
 But at that moment–I knew.”

-I suppose that proves that Dick is a great detective, because I’ve read this era of Titans several times over and I still don’t know what Terry brought to the table.
+I suppose that proves that Dick is a far better detective than me, because I’ve read this era of Titans several times over and I still don’t know what Terry brought to the table.

 After a very cinematic opening sequence, Dick and Terry have a meeting at the beach.
 It is still jarring to see Dick Grayson wearing his short-pants Robin outfit in this era.
 Terry wishes to hire Robin to help Donna find out about her past… who she is, where she came from.

 Robin’s internal monologue questions why it is he never thought to help Donna.
 After all, he is a Batman-trained detective… it stands to reason if anyone could help Donna, it would be him.
 So why hadn’t he though to try?